 Xykon: Even more fun fact: I'm a total liar.

 - In Secret Six, Jeanette has caught Cheshire poisoning the title characters, and dangles her off the roof of a building by her hair while chiding her about "manners."
-Cheshire tries to get out by talking about her baby, but Jeanette doesn't give two shits, and while she doesn't drop her, doesn't let her off easy either.
+Cheshire tries to get out by talking about her baby, but Jeanette doesn't give two shits, and while she doesn't drop her, doesn't let her off easy.
+It's unlikely Cheshire cares either, except as leverage in situations like this.

 Shirin's mother: Please, let him go.
 He's a father.
 We have a daughter.